zirujauak/mxyzptlk/README.md

 ## Building from source

 ### Required libraries
-The following libraries are required to build from source:
+The following external system libraries are optional:
 * libsndfile

     The `sndfile` feature controls whether libsndfile is used to convert AIFF sounds to another format.